About Code Editors for HTML, CSS, JavaScript, and Python

 Summary

-Our platform provides easy access to blank Trinket and JSBin code snippets which can be used as in-browser code editors for HTML/CSS, JavaScript, and Python-based projects.
-Through this, we aim to address challenges related to software installations and classroom management.
-This feature empowers educators to seamlessly integrate coding activities into their teaching, allowing students to practice coding in a controlled and accessible environment.
+Zenva Schools provides easy access to blank Trinket and JSBin code snippets, which can be used as in-browser code editors for HTML, CSS, JavaScript, and Python-based projects.
+Through this, we aim to address challenges related to software installations.
+This feature empowers educators to seamlessly integrate coding activities into their teaching and provide students a place to practice coding in a controlled and accessible environment.

 Limitations